-It’s that time of year again: the countdown phase for the release of the 2020 U.S. Department of Housing and Urban Development (HUD) income limits.
+The start of a new year brings back a familiar topic: the countdown for the release of the 2022 U.S. Department of Housing and Urban Development (HUD) income limits.

-Looking ahead, here are some key questions and answers about the income limits to be prepared for 2022.
+Here are some key questions and answers about the income limits to be prepared for 2022.

 When will income limits be released?

 In early 2018, HUD stated that its target release date for income limits would be April 1 for each year.
-That year, HUD released the income limits on March 30.
-In 2019, the government shutdown early in the year pushed deadlines back and the income limits were released April 24.
-This year April 1 is a Wednesday, so we are hopeful that income limits will be released on April 1 again this year.
+Outside of 2019 when the government shutdown delayed the release, HUD has achieved this target every year since 2018.
+This year, April 1 is a Friday, so we are hopeful that income limits will be released on April 1 once again.

 As discussed previously, HUD must incorporate the Department of Health and Human Services (HHS) poverty guidelines into their extremely low income (ELI) limit.
-Those were released in the Jan.
-17 Federal Register.
+Those are typically released in the third week of January.

-With the HHS poverty guidelines published, HUD will update the ELI limits and then the Section 8 and MTSP income limit data sets will need to go through HUD’s internal review process.
-Although the ELI limits do not affect LIHTC income limits, HUD has stated it will continue to release the Section 8 and income limits used for tax credit properties, known as the Multifamily Tax Subsidy Projects (MTSP) at the same time.
+With the HHS poverty guidelines published, HUD will update the ELI limits and then the Section 8 and Multifamily Tax Subsidy Projects (MTSP) income limit data sets will need to go through HUD’s internal review process.
+Although the ELI limits do not affect LIHTC income limits, HUD has stated it will continue to release the Section 8 and income limits used for tax credit properties at the same time.

 HUD uses the American Community Survey (ACS) when calculating area median income (AMI).
-The 2020 income limits will be based on the 2019 ACS data.
+The 2022 income limits will be based on the 2019 ACS data.
 This is important as the 2019 ACS was collected prior to the COVID-19 pandemic and, therefore, is unimpacted by the pandemic.
-The 2019 ACS data has been released to the public, which allows Novogradac to do some fairly robust estimates of AMI for 2020 and 2021.
+The 2019 ACS data has been released to the public, which allows Novogradac to do some fairly robust estimates of area median income for 2022.
 Novogradac launched an income limit estimator tool in 2018.
 More information about how the estimates are generated is available in this blog post.

 Change in National Median Income

-Novogradac estimates the U.S. median income will increase by just less than 4 percent for 2020 and just less than 3.5 percent for 2021.
-This is compared to a change in national median income of 5 percent and 5.75 percent for 2019 and 2018, respectively.
-As always, there will be some areas that increase by a higher percentage and some areas that will have decreases.
-Although the increase is slowing, based on these estimates, the national median income will have five straight years of increase (2017-2021) compared to the decreases in national median income that occurred in 2015 and 2016.
+Novogradac estimates the U.S. median income will increase by nearly 8% for 2022 .
+This is in stark contrast to the change in national median income of nearly 2% for 2021.
+As always, there will be some areas where the increase by a higher percentage and some areas that will have decreases.
+This will mark the sixth consecutive year of increases in the national median income (2017-2022) compared to the decreases in national median income that occurred in 2015 and 2016.

 Besides providing a general indication of income limit trends overall, the change in national median income is important for another reason.
-HUD caps increases in the income limits used for tax credit properties each year to the greater of 5 percent or two times the change in the national median income.
-Therefore, if national median income increases by 3.97 percent and 3.44 percent the cap would be 7.9 percent and 6.9 percent for 2020 and 2021, respectively.
+HUD caps increases in the income limits used for tax credit properties each year to the greater of 5% or two times the change in the national median income.
+Therefore, if national median income increases by 8% the cap would be 16% for 2022.
 (Note: HUD has historically rounded the cap to the nearest tenth of a percent.)

 High Housing Cost Areas

-Novogradac calculated that more than 40 counties will have an increase in income limits due to high housing costs and 18 of these areas will have an increase in income limits over 7.5 percent.
+Novogradac calculated that more than 60 counties will have limits based on high housing costs and 18 of these areas will have an increase in income limits more than 7.5%.
 Of those more than 40 areas, 12 are located in California and eight are located in Florida.

 - Los Angeles-Long Beach-Glendale, Calif.
 HUD Metro FMR Area